NetSuite vs Business Central

 This matters because ERP requirements do not freeze at go-live.
 Businesses change — new product lines, new processes, new reporting requirements, new team members who need different dashboards.
 On a self-manageable platform, those changes are handled internally, quickly, and at no additional cost.
 On a platform with high partner dependency, every change becomes a scoping conversation, a quoted engagement, and a wait.

+In Business Central, creating a new custom field typically requires a developer.
+Extending the platform through Power Apps, while positioned as a low-code environment, also frequently requires developer involvement in practice.
 Business Central clients tend to find themselves in a similar position to businesses running on-premise systems like Greentree — reliant on their implementation partner for configuration changes, customisations, and add-on management.
 That ongoing partner dependency is rarely visible in the initial cost comparison, but it compounds over time.
 A business three years post go-live on Business Central is often paying as much in annual partner support and customisation fees as it paid for the original implementation.
-NetSuite's self-manageable architecture is specifically designed to reduce that dependency and put control back with the business.

 Where Business Central Has the Advantage